Exo-TiC/ExoTiC-ISM/README.md

 The script takes a short while to run and will output messages to the terminal and save the final data to the path you specified under `[data_paths][output_path]` in your `config_local.ini`!

-## Overall setup
+## Full setup

 ### Prerequisites

+This is not an installable package (yet), so you will need to clone it if you want to work with it.
+Sherpa is distributed for Mac and Linux, this means Windows users will have to use a Linux virtual machine or find an alternative solution.

 We highly recommend the usage of the package and environment manager [Conda](https://docs.conda.io/projects/conda/en/latest/index.html), which is free and runs on Windows, macOS and Linux.
 We have included an [environment](environment.yml) file in our repository from which you can directly build a new conda environment in which we have tested our package.
 We developed and tested our package with **Python 3.7.3** in **conda 4.6.7**.

-Sherpa is distributed for Mac and Linux, this means Windows users will have to use a Linux virtual machine or find an alternative solution.

-Run
+After cloning the repository, run

 ```bash
 $ conda env create --file environment.yml